Xilinx/SDSoC_Examples/ocl/getting_started/hello_vadd_ocl/README.md

 ## 1. OVERVIEW
-This is a simple OpenCL example of vector addition for MPSoC OpenCL Flow.
+This is a simple OpenCL example of vector addition.
 The purpose of this code is to introduce the user to application development in SDx.

 ## 2. HOW TO DOWNLOAD THE REPOSITORY
 To get a local copy of the SDSoC example repository, clone this repository to the local system with the following command: